oscarmlage/bofhers/docker/README.md

 ## Setting up an A record

 The quickest (and _dirtiest_) way to make the application work without using any VPS or public instance revolves around using your own router's public IP address to host the application.
+Depending on your setup, you might need to forward the HTTP and HTTPS traffic to the machine where you host the application.

 To make it work you'll need to [register at CloudFlare](https://www.cloudflare.com/), add a domain there and create a subdomain that points to your router's public IP address.
 It doesn't matter if it changes as you'll be able to modify the CloudFlare's A record whenever you need to.

-Once you're registered, add a domain to CF's dashboard and create an A record pointing to wherever you need.
+Once you're registered, add a domain to CloudFlare's dashboard and create an A record pointing to wherever you need.
 Make sure that the entry is allowed to go through CloudFlare's proxy server (the "_orange cloud_" just by the entry on the dashboard).

-As this is done, you'll need to add your subdomain's URL to your `docker/.env` file under the `BOFHERS_TELEGRAM_WEBHOOK_URL` setting.
+As this is done, you'll need to add your subdomain's URL to your `./docker/.env` file under the `BOFHERS_TELEGRAM_WEBHOOK_URL` setting.
 Mind that you'll need the URL to start with `https://` and to end with a trailing slash (`/`).

 Luckily enough, CloudFlare also offers the possibility to add an SSL termination to your subdomain.
 As we'll need one to work with Telegram, be sure to set it up as "_Flexible_" encryption type on CloudFlare.